 Italian 1384 ton freighter Lelio hits a mine and sinks at La Spezia.

-Anglo/US Relations: The British Minister of Economic Warfare, Hugh Dalton, alleges that some US producers are skirting the economic blockade of Europe by selling items needed by the Nazis to Russia, which then passes them along to the Germans.
+Anglo/US Relations: The British Minister of Economic Warfare, Hugh Dalton, alleges that some US producers are skirting the economic blockade of Europe by selling items needed by the Germans to Russia, which then passes them along to the Germans.
 There also are other potential routes for such transactions (which often involve cotton shipments), such as contraband shipments from the United States to Portugal, thence to Switzerland, and finally to Italy.
 A route for cotton which does not involve the US is from Turkey north through various neutrals such as Russia.

-The Germans do indeed experience a shortage of cotton, which they are attempting to overcome by use of artificial fibers (with limited success, because the ersatz replacements do not insulate as well as natural cotton).
+The Germans do indeed experience a shortage of cotton, which they are attempting to overcome by the use of artificial fibers (with limited success because the ersatz replacements do not insulate as well as natural cotton).
 Cotton - or the lack thereof by the Germans - will play quite a pivotal role in the war at the end of the year.

 The Ministry of Economic Warfare is concerned because it perceives that the Russians are buying much more cotton than they previously had needed.
 The problem with this concern is that the US is the biggest supplier of cotton in the world, and the US perceives cotton as one of its biggest cash crops.
 This makes the Roosevelt administration at best lukewarm to these British concerns, because Roosevelt's Democrats rely on the support of the cotton-growing regions in the south (a political dynamic which disappeared only decades after the war).
 Part of incoming Ambassador Lord Halifax's agenda when he arrives in Washington will be to confront Roosevelt on this trade.
 This remains a lingering issue until military and political events later in the year conclusively end it.